bingoex/comm/README.md

 # Comm Lib #

-A common lib for all C* project
+A common lib in C language for all C* project

 ## cm_cfg
 	a config file parse module